Ditsuhi/DL_AQ_Prediction/README.md

 - _distanceNodes.txt_ includes the distance between the air quality stations placed in the city of Madrid (24 stations, 276 edges each edge is placed 2 times depending on the node order: origin, destination).

-The data were obtained from Open data portal of the Madrid City Council (https://bit.ly/2TZzwEo) and the generated dataset using Arcpy library is available in the Zenodo repository (BiConvLSTM: https://doi.org/10.5281/zenodo.6076631; A3T-GCN: https://doi.org/10.5281/zenodo.7308425).

-This project is licensed under the terms of the MIT license.